 Most websites won’t change URLs when they launch but on occasion, like during a rebrand, the main domain name will change.
 Your domain is what appears in between the “www.” and “.com.”
 If your domain name changes, make sure to update this information in your Google Analytics account so that it’s accurately capturing your data.
 If you have any filters, make sure to check these for the new domain name as well.

-Pro Tip: If you’re moving to a secure site (http to https), head to analytics admin area under “property settings” and under default URL, update the drop down to https:// so it accurately collects your data moving forward.
+Pro Tip from our digital experts: If you’re moving to a secure site (http to https), head to analytics admin area under “property settings” and under default URL, update the drop down to https:// so it accurately collects your data moving forward.
 For more Google Analytics tips check out our blog, “Hidden Analytics Tips You’ll Wish You’d Known Sooner.”

 Redesigning a website is not easy.
 But designing, writing and building a site that doesn’t rank in search results, devalues the whole effort.
 Keywords will begin to slide off the first page, organic traffic will decrease and search marketing budgets will have to increase to compensate for the loss of traffic.
 Don’t let that happen to your business.
 Check with your website development company about the tasks listed above or contact Blue Compass to help with your site’s SEO health post-launch.